White-Oak/arch-setup-for-dummies/guide.md

     1. `systemctl enable systemd-boot-update.service`
     2. `cp -f /usr/share/systemd/bootctl/loader.conf /boot/loader/loader.conf`
     3. `cp /usr/share/systemd/bootctl/arch.conf /boot/loader/entries/arch.conf` EDIT this file to have `options root=PARTLABEL=Arch add_efi_memmap rw` at the end
+    4. Check output of `bootctl`!
+It should contain no errors (red text)
 25. `echo compname > /etc/hostname`if you need to change your host name for some reason
 26. Install yay.
   ```bash